DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 Enable the Monitoring System
 ============================

-In order to enable the monitoring of all the following types with an ElasticSearch-based backend, you should add the value `Monitoring` to the flag
+In order to enable the monitoring of all the following types with an OpenSearch-based backend, you should add the value `Monitoring` to the flag
 `MonitoringBackends/Default` in the Operations section of the CS.
 If you want to override this flag for a specific type, say, you want to only have Monitoring (and no Accounting) for WMSHistory, you just create a flag `WMSHistory` set to `Monitoring`.
 If, for example, you want both Monitoring and Accounting for WMSHistory (but not for other types), you set `WMSHistory = Accounting, Monitoring`.
 If no flag is set for `WMSHistory`, the `Default` flag will be used.